 Warning

-How to Obtain a Code Signing Certificate¶
+How to Obtain a Code Signing Certificate #

-Steps for Code Signing¶
+Steps for Code Signing #

-- Specify the location of your code signing certificate, either by providing the path to the Personal Information Exchange (PFX) file or selecting the certificate from the Windows Certificate Store (Local Computer, Personal section).
+- Specify the location of your code signing certificate, either by providing the path to the Personal Information Exchange (PFX) file or by selecting the certificate from the Windows Certificate Store (Local Computer, Personal section).
 You must provide either the path to the PFX file, the certificate’s subject name, or the certificate’s thumbprint.

 - If using a PFX file, enter the associated password for added security.